Solar Radiation – What It Is, How It Forms, And The Different Types Of Solar Radiation

 Before we can examine how the sun produces solar energy and explore its characteristics in more detail, we first need to define solar radiation.

-Solar radiation is the general term used to describe the electromagnetic radiation (radiant energy) emitted by the sun.
-Half of it falls within the visible short-wave part of the spectrum, while the other half falls within the ultraviolet and infrared part of the spectrum.
+Solar radiation is the term used to describe the electromagnetic radiation (or radiant energy) emitted by the sun.
+Approximately half of it falls within the visible short-wave section observable to the human eye, while the other half primarily falls within the ultraviolet and infrared part of the electromagnetic spectrum.

 The longer wavelengths of infrared light make them fall outside the visible range of the solar spectrum, while ultraviolet light's shorter wavelengths also make them fall outside the visible scope.